Skip to main content

 A note app is a multi-year commitment because moving notes is non-trivial.
 Realistic migration paths:

-Notion → Apple Notes.
-No native importer.
+Moving from Notion to Apple Notes is also manual because Apple Notes has no native importer.
 Users export Notion pages as Markdown or HTML, then either paste each note manually or use a third-party converter to push them into Apple Notes via AppleScript.
-A 500-page Notion workspace takes 4-8 hours to migrate, and inline databases lose all interactivity (they become static tables).
+A 500-page Notion workspace takes 4-8 hours to migrate, and inline databases lose all interactivity because they become static tables.

 Real-World Workflows Compared